 It is NOT just a bunch of planning sheets

 Yes, there are a TON of planning sheets.
-But, the great thing about Plan Your Year, is that it is also a book (or ebook, if you prefer).
-Pam doesn’t just drop a bunch of planning forms in your lap and then tells you to get busy.
-She actually walks you through the process of planning, starting with planning a vision for your year, and ending with your putting that plan into action.
+But, the great thing about Plan Your Year is that it is also a book (or ebook, if you prefer).
+Pam doesn’t just drop a bunch of planning forms in your lap and then tell you to get busy.
+She actually walks you through the process of planning, starting with planning a vision for your year and ending with your putting that plan into action.

 Don’t worry if you think there is no way you can get through a homeschool planning book.
 It’s broken up into manageable parts with great examples from contributors to help you make the plan work for you.